meteofrance/py4cast/doc/add_features_contribute.md

    * `load_data_from_disk`, `exists`, `valid_timestamps` : used to verify the validity of a sample and to load individual data chunks from the disk.
 3. This code must be included in a submodule under the py4cast.datasets module, with :
    * the `__init__.py` file containing the definition of the DataAccessor class
    * additional files, such as `settings.py` (defining constants such as directories) or `metadata.yaml` (providing general information on the dataset).
-While this is up to the user, we recommend following examples from `titan` or from `poesy`.
+While this is up to the user, we recommend following examples from `titan`(reanalysis dataset) or from `poesy` (ensemble reforecast dataset).

 4. You must modify the `registry` object in the `py4cast.datasets.__init__.py` module to include your custom DataAccessor.
 After that, the DataAccessor will be used each time your dataset name will include the dataAccessor name as a substring.